-Low-income residents of the City and Del Norte County have access to legal assistance through the Legal Services of Northern California (LSNC).
-Residents of any of the 23 northern California counties they serve are able to consult with their local LSNC office.
+Low-income residents of the City have access to legal assistance through the Legal Services of Northern California (LSNC).
+Residents of the 23 northern California counties LSNC serves, including Del Norte County, are able to consult with their local office.
 LSNC currently serves tens of thousands of vulnerable people with issues relating to housing, government benefits, health, and other civil legal issues affecting low-income Californians.